Creating a Stormwater Utility

 Who should I contact to get an existing stormwater utility relocated so it is within the city's easement?

-Please contact the Department of Public Works at 703-385-7810 or stormwaterutility@fairfaxva.gov to discuss further.
+Please contact the Department of Public Works at 703-385-7810 or stormwaterutility@fairfaxva.gov(External link) to discuss further.

 The current maintenance responsibility, drainage area, and function of the pipe will need to be considered before existing storm sewer pipe or structures can be added to the city’s public maintenance inventory.